qianweicheng/rasa/edo_pro/wangxy/XY_rasa_04/data/nlu.md

 - account say offline
 - i my account keep getting offline disconnect do you know how to fix it
 - gmail account keeps disconnecting and re-requesting access rights
-- i my gmail accounts keep getting disconnected i keep having the re add them every time i open the app
+- my gmail accounts keep getting disconnected i keep having the re add them every time i open the app
-- i my gmail accounts keep getting disconnected since the update could you tbsp mail
+- my gmail accounts keep getting disconnected since the update
 - gmail keeps disconnecting even after update
 - my accounts keep disconnecting can you please advise thanks
 - my accounts keep disconnecting and i have not been getting emails for the last week because i did not know about this
 - my gmail account keeps getting disconnected in this up is there anything i can do to help just from not happening
-- your app keeps disconnecting from my google account now it never did this tbsp
+- your app keeps disconnecting from my google account
 - i keep getting disconnected from this email account please advise
 - my is mail app keep getting disconnected constantly
 - app keep telling me that my account is disconnect and does not update emails unless i open app i keep connecting my account but it keeps disconnecting